 In 1999 a Bronze Age spearhead was donated to the National Museums Scotland collections by Professor Charles Thomas on the occasion of his Rhind Lectures for the Society of Antiquaries of Scotland.
 At first glance, there is nothing unusual about the spearhead.
 It has a socket for inserting the shaft and a loop on each side for securing the shaft with binding.
 This style was very common around three and a half thousand years ago (1400–1100 BC: the Middle Bronze Age).

-This particular spearhead has a remarkable story to tell though.
+However, this particular spearhead has a remarkable story to tell.
 Professor Thomas bought it from an auction house in Sussex.
 Hidden inside the socket, he discovered a handwritten paper label, which reads:

 “The spearhead of the Pennon carried by Robert Chisholme of that Ilk Roxburghshire in the Battle of Flodden in which he was slain”.